This article will discuss the most expensive VST Plugins and Kontakt libraries in 2023.

 Key Features:

-Vir2 Instruments has incorporated 169 articulation patches in addition to the thirteen instrument patches, bringing MOJO 2โs power and flexibility to new heights.
-Each articulation patch features all of the instrument patchesโ robust controls and effects but with a substantially smaller CPU usage.
-The โSpeedโ knob is the only parameter that is specific to the articulation patches, allowing you to speed up or slow down any articulation to perfectly fit your musical piece. - True legato
+Vir2 Instruments has incorporated 169 articulation patches in addition to the thirteen instrument patches, bringing MOJO 2’s power and flexibility to new heights.
+Each articulation patch features all of the instrument patches’ robust controls and effects but with a substantially smaller CPU usage.

-The โLegatoโ mode allows you to perform the most authentic melodies very naturally.
-Vir2 Instrumentsโ team of developers precisely captured the time between each noteโs transition, allowing you to perform gorgeous, lifelike horn lines that sound as if played by a real musician. - Extreme sound customization
+The “Legato” mode allows you to perform the most authentic melodies very naturally.
+Vir2 Instruments’ team of developers precisely captured the time between each note’s transition, allowing you to perform gorgeous, lifelike horn lines that sound as if played by a real musician.

 Compatibility: